Presentation of the Chair

 - Maryline Laurent, professor of Computer Science at Telecom SudParis,

-The Chair aims to help companies, citizens and public authorities in their reflection on the collection, use and sharing of personal information, such as information about individuals (their personal lives, their professional activities, their digital identities, their contributions on social networks, etc.) including those collected by smart objects that surround them (smartphones, smart meters, etc..).
+The Chair aims to help companies, citizens and public authorities in their reflection on the collection, use and sharing of personal information, i.e. information about individuals (their personal lives, their professional activities, their digital identities, their contributions on social networks, etc.) including those collected by smart objects that surround them (smartphones, smart meters, etc..).

 - Social Value: What new services should be provided and how can trust be established?
 In other words, how do we preserve what characterises a human being, namely the commitment to the principles of freedom, autonomy and accountability?